-The University uses the Plagiarism Detection Service, Turnitin.
+The University uses a plagiarism detection service.
 This service checks electronic, text-based submissions against a large database of material from other sources and, for each submission, produces an 'originality report'.
 It makes no judgement on the intention behind the inclusion of unoriginal work; it simply highlights its presence and links to the original source.

-The service complies with European Data Protection legislation.
-When you registered with the University, you gave it permission to process your personal data for a variety of legitimate purposes.
+This service complies with the European General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR).
+When you register with the University, you give it permission to process your personal data for a variety of legitimate purposes.
 This includes allowing the University to disclose such data to third parties for purposes relating to your studies.
-The University, at its sole discretion, may submit the work of any student to the Plagiarism Detection Service (in accordance with Regulation 15.3e - see below) and may make, or authorise third parties to make, copies of any such work for the purposes of:
+The University, at its sole discretion, may submit the work of any student to a plagiarism detection service (in accordance with Regulation 15.3e - see below) and may make, or authorise third parties to make, copies of any such work for the purposes of:

-- i) assessment of the work - ii) comparison with databases of earlier work or previously available works to confirm the work is original - iii) Addition to databases of works used to ensure that future works submitted at this institution and others do not contain content from the work submitted.
+- i) assessment of the work - ii) comparison with databases of earlier work or previously available works to confirm the work is original - iii) addition to databases of works used to ensure that future works submitted at this institution and others do not contain content from the work submitted.